csanz/aicontext/TESTS.md

 - ✅ Empty exclusions help message (Other)
 - ✅ Gitignore patterns management (Other)
 - ✅ Latest context file functionality (Other)
+- ✅ Markdown file exclusion (Other)
+- ✅ Media files appear in tree but not in content (Other)
 - ✅ Mixed directory and file inputs (Other)
 - ✅ No parameters behavior (Other)
 - ✅ Output command with file content verification (Other)